It was Fall Semester 2011. I was a college sophomore and dated a pretty girl who shared my quirks. (Women like that are hard to come by, I won’t lie)

 Think of action movies.

-If you’re lucky to find a game like Temple Run on your phone, it’s going to be inundated with ads, just like your typical electronic article.
+If you’re lucky to find a game like Temple Run on your phone, it will be inundated with ads, just like your typical electronic article.

-And…like this article, too? 😀 (Don’t chastise me, I need to pay the bills somehow)
+And … like this electronic article, too? 😀 (Don’t chastise me, I need to pay the bills somehow)

 Games are supposed to train your brain, not give you dopamine rushes.
 They should motivate you to sharpen your focus and be more alert.
 And more importantly, they should never get boring.